Last Will and Testament Template, Free Download 2026

 When Do You Need a Last Will and Testament?

-You have recently married, divorced, or remarried and need to ensure your assets pass to the correct beneficiaries rather than defaulting to state intestacy laws that may not reflect your current family situation or wishes.
+You have recently married, divorced, or remarried and need a simple will template to ensure your assets pass to the correct beneficiaries rather than defaulting to state intestacy laws that may not reflect your current family situation or wishes.

 You have minor children and need to designate a guardian who will raise them if both parents die, preventing a court from making that critical decision without your input and potentially appointing someone you would not have chosen.